danielabar/meblog/src/markdown/rails-slack-app-part5-slash-block-kit-response.md

 ---
 title: "Build a Rails App with Slack Part 5: Slash Command With Block Kit Response"
 featuredImage: "../images/slack-feat-img-part2-john-towner-p-rN-n6Miag-unsplash.jpg"
 description: "Learn how to build a Slack application with Rails in this comprehensive multi-part series.
-Part 4 covers handling a modal submission action, saving the feedback to the database, and replying to the user with a private DM confirming their submission."
+Part 4 covers receiving a slash command and responding with a visually appealing block kit UI response."
-date: "2024-06-05"
+date: "2024-07-05"
 category: "rails"
 related:
-  - "Rails Enums with MySQL or Postgres"
+  - "Testing Faraday with RSpec"
-  - "Understanding ActiveRecord Dependent Options"
+  - "A Tale of Rails, ChatGPT, and Scopes"
-  - "Add Rubocop to an Existing Rails Project"
+  - "Rails Feature Test Solved by Regex"
 ---

 Welcome to the fifth installment of this multi-part series on building a Slack application with Rails.
 This series will guide you through the process of creating a Slack application with Rails and is structured as follows: